The Downflow Gas Contactor Reactor – DGC

 Under operating conditions large quantities of reaction gas and slurry liquid are introduced via a proprietary reactor inlet to create a well dispersed gas/liquid dispersion of high gas hold-ups and very high gas/liquid mass transfer area (1000 m2/m3 to 6000 m2/m3 depending on bubble sizes).
-The high gas/liquid ratio throughout the dispersion in the column results in excellent gas-liquid contacting and enables the maximum possible gas-liquid mixing.
+The high gas/liquid ratio throughout the dispersion in the column results in excellent gas-liquid contacting and enables the maximum possible gas-liquid mixing and mass transfer.

 The gas/liquid dispersion is maintained at a desired level within the reactor preventing gas bubbles flowing through the outlet of the reactor and thus ensuring 100% gas utilisation.

-- UK PATENT APPLICATION No. 1213583.6 made by Patent Agents – Marks & Clerk LLP – for CO2 Entrapment from Air and Biogas Enhancement using a DGC Reactor – “APPARATUS & METHOD FOR SEQUESTERING A GAS” – (July 2012).
+UK PATENT No: 2504505; “APPARATUS & METHOD FOR SEQUESTERING A GAS” Patent Agents – Marks & Clerk LLP – for CO2 Entrapment from Air and Biogas Enhancement using a ‘DGC’ Reactor (June 2020)

 Many industries require gas/liquid contacting in a wide range of processes and the DGC can be beneficial to all of them.